 https://birding-experience.com/wp-content/uploads/2021/11/Equateur-Andes-Colibri-Anais-Colibri-coruscans-DSC_3634-1240x700.jpg

-On arrival at Quito International Airport (2800 meters asl), your guide will welcome you and give you a short briefing about the upcoming trip.
+Upon arrival at Quito International Airport (2800 masl), your guide will welcome you and brief you about the upcoming trip.

-Immediate transfer to your hotel close to the airport and check in.
-Depending on the time of arrival, it will be possible to stroll around the hotel and make our first observations of typical species of the inter-Andean valley.
+Immediate transfer to your hotel close to the airport and check-in.
+Depending on the arrival time, we can stroll around the hotel and make our first observations of typical species of the inter-Andean valley.

 Key species: Sparkling Violetear, Black-tailed Trainbearer, Giant Hummingbird, Wester Emerald, Great Thrush, Saffron Finch, Scrub Tanager, Blue and yellow Tanager